The purpose of the appointment

 What to expect from an appointment

-An Adviser can:
+An Applications Adviser can:

-- Talk you through the process of creating a CV
+- Talk you through the process of creating a CV.

-- Help you to decide what experience and information to include in your CV or application
+- Help you to decide what experience and information to include in your CV or application.

-- Give advice on document formatting and layout
+- Give advice on document formatting and layout.

-- Help you to tailor your application to the role/employer you are applying for
+- Help you to tailor your application to the role/employer you are applying for.

-- Advise you on how to use effective language to sell your education and experiences
+- Advise you on how to use effective language to sell your education and experiences.

-- Suggest resources and strategies to improve elements of your application
+- Suggest resources and strategies to improve elements of your application.

-An Adviser cannot:
+An Applications Adviser cannot:

-- Read your documents or research your chosen career path in advance
+- Read your documents or research your chosen career path in advance.

-- Provide feedback on more than one document per appointment
+- Provide feedback on more than one document per appointment.

-- Check the spelling and grammar of your application
+- Check the spelling and grammar of your application.

-- Tell you what to write or which format to use
+- Tell you what to write or which format to use.

-- Provide feedback on each application you send off to an employer
+- Provide feedback on each application you send off to an employer.

-- Provide email feedback on the changes you make on the recommendation of an Adviser
+- Provide email feedback on the changes you make on the recommendation of an Adviser.

 Having multiple appointments